Core skills

 Attachment Based Practice with Families, Part 1- infancy, early childhood and the school years

-This live interactive virtual course, delivered over three days via Teams, forms the foundation level of a programme of training on 'Attachment Based Practice with Families'.
+This course, forms the foundation level of a programme of training on 'Attachment Based Practice with Families'.
 Practitioners who have attended the previous Application of Attachment Theory course are eligible to book directly on to the second part of the programme: 'Attachment Based Practice with Families, Part 2 - Adolescence, Adulthood and the Family System'.

 This Part 1 course focuses on infancy and early childhood, moving up to the school years.
 It introduces contemporary attachment theory, its links with child development, neurobiology and the emerging field of narrative medicine.
 The latter part of the training day is set aside for independent study.